terencecnt/lightning-challenge/README.md

 .
 Miles at index Length of Array - 1

-and the user would require to print out the solution My C++ implementation demonstrates this concept
+and the user would be required to print out the solution My C++ implementation demonstrates this concept